IntelLabs/hec-p-isa-tools/kerngen/README.md

 of p-ISA instructions with the purpose of implementing some high level polynomial operation.

-`kerngen` essentially takes an higher level language as input and outputs the kernels requested.

 # Dependencies
 `kerngen` is written as a pure python program.
 Requirements required to be